abarker/abarker.github.io/content/understanding_python_imports.rst

 its top-level directory).
 Similarly, to import a non-package module located in a directory on `sys.path` just import the module's name (which is the filename leaving off the `.py` extension).
-For example, suppose the path to directory `my_project/src` in the skeletion project above is in the `sys.path` list.
+For example, suppose the path to directory `my_project/src` in the skeleton project above is in the `sys.path` list.
 Then the following imports work:

 .. code-block:: python